 An Au Pair is a young adult, usually between 18-30 years old, who comes from abroad to live with a family for a defined period of time to provide flexible and customized childcare.
-Usually female (but not always), the Au Pair acts as a “big sister” to your child(ren) as the Au Pair becomes like a member of your family to experience the daily life of a Canadian.
+Usually female (but not always), the Au Pair acts as a “big sibling” to your child(ren) as the Au Pair becomes like a member of your family to experience the daily life of a Canadian.
 The Au Pair will generally eat meals, spend some weekends, and take part in birthdays and other special events with the family.

 If the Au Pair’s main language is anything other than French or English, they will want to improve upon these skills by speaking these languages daily.
 In return, your Au Pair will teach your child(ren) their native language and culture.